 The idea of the Guided mode is that it offers a range of different photo editing effects that you can achieve, but walks you through each step so that you can see what the software is doing, change settings or options to suit your taste and learn key tools so that you can achieve the same effects yourself later on.

-Photoshop Elements Expert mode
+Photoshop Elements Advanced mode

-Adobe Photoshop Elements – Expert mode
+Adobe Photoshop Elements 2024

-Once you’ve got to grips with the Basic mode, or if you want to jump right in, then have a look at the Expert mode, which has a similar layout of controls as the full Adobe Photoshop program.
+Once you’ve got to grips with the Basic mode, or if you want to jump right in, then have a look at the Advanced mode, which has a similar layout of controls as the full Adobe Photoshop program.
 To find out what each of the tools do, simply hover over them and you’ll see pop-up text letting you know.

-The Expert mode is where you will spend much of your time once you’ve mastered the basics.
+The Advanced mode is where you will spend much of your time once you’ve mastered the basics.
 It’s perfect for photographers who know exactly what they want to do with a photo and are familiar with the tools they will need.
 It makes Photoshop Elements useful even for more advanced photographers.

 You’ll also find a range of Photoshop Elements tutorials on Adobe’s website.